 These consolidated financial statements have been prepared in accordance with the IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
-These consolidated financial statements have been prepared on a historical cost basis.
+These consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments, which are stated at fair value.

-These consolidated financial statements were approved for issuance by the Company's Board of Directors on April 29, 2024.
+These consolidated financial statements were approved for issuance by the Company's Board of Directors on April 24, 2025.